-The Complainant operates under the trademark ARCELORMITTAL, registered in several countries worldwide, and owns several "arcelormittal" domain names, among which <arcelormittal.com>, which was registered since 27 January 2006.
+The Complainant operates under the trademark ARCELORMITTAL, registered in several countries worldwide, and owns several "arcelormittal" domain names, among which <arcelormittal.com>, which was registered since January 27, 2006.

-The disputed domain name <Arcel0rmlttal.com> was registered was registered on 08 May 2020 and redirects to a parking page.
+The disputed domain name < arcelormittal-online.com> was registered was registered on April 18, 2022 and resolves to a parking page.